Dr. Williams, Radiation Oncologist

 Do you review cases for DIC (Dependency and Indemnity Compensation) claims? +

 Yes.
-Dr. Williams may review cases involving DIC claims when a medical nexus opinion could help clarify whether a veteran’s death was related to military service or toxic exposures.
+DIC cases may be reviewed when a medical opinion could help clarify whether a veteran’s death was related to military service, service-connected conditions, or toxic exposures.
 Each case is individually evaluated based on the medical records and service history.

 What if my claim has already been denied? +